cockroachdb/docs/src/current/cockroachcloud/costs.md

 Refer to [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/) for details on plans and rates.

 {{ site.data.alerts.callout_info }}
-This page covers [recenty updated costs](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/), which apply to all pay-as-you-go customers (e.g. those paying monthly by credit card) and customers with annual or multi-year contracts beginning after November 30, 2024.

-Customers with prior contracts will continue to be billed at their existing rates, without CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }} usage-based charges for data transfer, backups, and changefeeds until contract expiration or renewal.
-For these active contracts, prior to renewal, line items with the new usage metering are shown on invoices as a preview, each with a $0 rate.
+This page reflects [updated costs](https://www.cockroachlabs.com/pricing/) recently [announced](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/) for CockroachDB Cloud, which apply to all customers except those with annual or multi-year contracts that began prior to December 1, 2024, for whom the updated pricing and new usage-based costs go into effect upon contract renewal.
+Prior to renewal, line items for usage of data transfer, backups, and changefeeds are displayed in the [Billing](https://cockroachlabs.cloud/billing) interface and on invoices with a $0 charge, while showing actual usage metrics to help estimate future costs.
 {{ site.data.alerts.end }}

 For details on planning or provisioning clusters, refer to: